 H1.
 Awareness raising programs

 The media is the most important player who has an impact on the process of disability conceptualisation.
-For this reason the Equal Chances in Flanders developed 'The Experts database', where contact information from persons of at-risk groups are collected, including persons with disabilities.
+For this reason, the Equal Chances in Flanders developed 'The Experts database', where contact information from persons of at-risk groups are collected, including persons with disabilities.
 This way, they can be presented in a non-stereotyped way in the media emphasising their expertise and not their disability.
 This database may be consulted by journalists and journalist students.
-In 2011 Equal Rights for Every Person with a Disability (GRIP) and Equal Chances in Flanders started a campaign to raise awareness about the rights of persons with disabilities.
-In 2013 a new campaign was set up called ‘My handicap, my rights’ to raise awareness about the UN CRPD.
+In 2011, Equal Rights for Every Person with a Disability (GRIP) and Equal Chances in Flanders started a campaign to raise awareness about the rights of persons with disabilities.
+In 2013 a campaign was set up called ‘My disability, my rights’ to raise awareness about the UN CRPD.
 The VAPH creates awareness for the social integration of persons with disabilities, e.g. via the three-monthly service magazine for and from persons with disabilities 'Sterk’.
 Personal stories from people with disabilities are brought forward in this magazine.
 Based on the Walloon Decree of 6 April 1995 concerning the integration of persons with disabilities, AWIPH sets up information sessions and awareness raising campaigns about persons with disabilities for the general public.
 Besides this, the regional TV-station RTBF has launched a massive awareness raising campaign 'Cap 48' to attract attention about persons with disabilities.

 H2.
 Training for teachers